QuanKhs/Front-end-Developer-Interview-Questions/README.md

 * What is event loop?
   * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
+* What are the differences between variables created using let, var or const?
+* What are the differences between ES6 class and ES5 function constructors?
+* Can you offer a use case for the new arrow => function syntax?
+How does this new syntax differ from other functions?
+* What advantage is there for using the arrow syntax for a method in a constructor?
+* What is the definition of a higher-order function?
+* Can you give an example for destructuring an object or an array?
+* Can you give an example of generating a string with ES6 Template Literals?
+* Can you give an example of a curry function and why this syntax offers an advantage?
+* What are the benefits of using spread syntax and how is it different from rest syntax?
+* How can you share code between files?
+* Why you might want to create static class members?
+* What is the difference between while and do-while loops in JavaScript?
+* What is a promise?
+Where and how would you use promise?

 #### Testing Questions: